Keerthiks16/SarthiSetu/README.md

 # SarthiSetu - AI-Powered Career and Recruitment Platform

-**NFC: The Codefather** is a comprehensive, multi-user platform designed to bridge the gap between job seekers, recruiters, and mentors.
+**SarthiSetu** is a comprehensive, multi-user platform designed to bridge the gap between job seekers, recruiters, and mentors.
 Leveraging the power of AI, this application provides a rich set of tools to facilitate career growth, streamline the hiring process, and foster mentorship connections.
 The platform features distinct, role-based dashboards for Employees, Recruiters, and Mentors, ensuring a tailored experience for each user group.

 -----